 As well as ensuring that we address child protection concerns, we will also ensure that children who attend our school are kept safe from harm whilst they are in our charge.
-To this end, this policy should be read in conjunction with other relevant polices - see front page.
+To this end, this policy should be read in conjunction with other relevant polices: e.g. Health & Safety, Attendance policy, Behaviour & Exclusions policy, Recruitment, Online safety and acceptable use policies, Staff code of conduct etc.